aer0ss/aerofs/docs/conf_properties.md

 Configuration Properties
 ========================

-**Note**: Property values shown in the following text are default values.
-When no default values are available, `<mandatory>` is used.
+**Note**: Property values shown in property syntax indicate default values.
+`property=` indicates that the default value is an empty string;
+`property=<mandatory>` indicates specifying a value is mandatory and no default values is provided.

 # common.properties